 3. K9 Advantix II XL Dog Flea & Tick

-- Tailored for extra-large dogs
+- Tailored to extra-large dogs

 - Repels multiple pests